Cacti/plugin_thold/README.md

 * issue#273: Wrong navigation bar link

 * issue#274: Data Source link on Data Template column is ambiguous and can lead to confusion

+* issue#276: When saving a threshold, multiple errors are generated

 --- 1.2.0 ---